jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/configure-bios-vs-uefi.md

 # Configure BIOS/UEFI

 ## Turn on the computer
-Turn on or restart your computer and watch for a message during the POST about a particular key, usually ++delete++ or a function key like ++f2++ (e.g. Fujitsu Esprimo) that you'll need to press to access the BIOS/UEFI setup utility.
+Turn on or restart your computer and watch for a message during the POST about a particular key, usually ++delete++ or a function key like ++f2++ (e.g. Fujitsu Esprimo PC) that you'll need to press to access the BIOS/UEFI setup utility.
 It's possible, you won't see such message at all, but a vendor splash screen instead.
 Consult your hardware manual.

 <img src="../../../images/tutorials/lab-pc/1280-720.png" width="320" height="180"/>